Free Profit and Loss Statement Templates (Monthly & Annual)

 Net profit (after taxes)AmountAmountAmount

-The components shown in the statement above, that is, the revenue, cost of goods sold, the expenses incurred, the net income, and the profit (or loss made), are the main components that are found in a profit and loss statement.
+The components shown in the statement above, that is, the revenue, cost of goods sold, the expenses incurred, the net income, and the profit (or loss made), are the main components that are found in a P&L statement.

 Step 1: Choose a format

-You need to first choose the profit and loss statement format that you will use to prepare your P&L statement.
-Since you can use either the cash method or accrual method, you will have to pick a format that suits your records.
+You need to first choose the format that you will use to prepare your P&L statement.
+Since you can use either the cash method or the accrual method, you will have to pick a format that suits your records.
 That means you either need to have your cash transaction records or your liabilities and asset records to prepare the right format for the statement.

 A P&L statement may mainly be formatted in two main ways.
 These are: